Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Hierarchical Blockmodel with One-Way Influence

 If $t$ is a leaf, the subgraph induced by $V(t)$ is a clique in which all the $|V(t)|(|V(t)|-1)$ edges have the equal weight.
-Obviously, the optimal strategy is to place the $i$ seeds on those vertices with highest thresholds.
-We proposes Algorithm~\ref{alg:init} to calculate $H[t,i,\nu]$ for each leaf $t$.
+Obviously, the optimal strategy is to place the $i$ seeds on those vertices with the highest thresholds.
+We propose Algorithm~\ref{alg:init} to calculate $\Sigma[t,i,\nu]$ and $H[t,i,\nu]$ for each leaf $t$.

 If $t$ is not a leaf, we aim to find a recurrence between $H[t,i,\nu]$ and $H[t_L,i_L,\nu_L],H[t_R,i_R,\nu_R]$.
 Suppose the sign of $t$ is positive, and there are $\nu_L$ infected vertices in $V(t_L)$.
 Their influence to $V(t_R)$ is $\nu_L\cdot w(t)$ where $w(t)$ is the weight of $t$ reflecting the weight of all edges from $V(t_L)$ to $V(t_R)$.
 We have a similar observation in the case that the sign of $t$ is negative.